 - Add the garlic and stir-fry for just 10 seconds or so, then immediately add in the bell peppers and onion.
 Saute just a minute, then add the sauces one by one in the center of the wok--the ketchup, tamari, chili sauce, vinegar, maple syrup and powdered ginger.
 Mix together quickly and then add four cups of water to the wok.
 Bring to a boil and taste the sauce.
 If needed, add salt.

 - Mix the cornstarch with 4 tbsp water and add a little at a time until the sauce thickens.
 You don't have to use all of it--stop when the sauce is thick enough for your liking.
 Cook the sauce until it comes to a boil and becomes glossy, 2-4 minutes.
+Add the manchurian balls.
 Turn off heat and season with scallions before serving.

 - Serve with fried rice.